brucou/xstate-interpreter/README.md

  outside.
 Our interpreter is just a function producing outputs in function of the state of the underlying machine.
 In our React machine component design, those outputs are commands towards to the interfaced systems.

+Another example using `immer` for state update can be found in the `tests` directory.

 # Install
 `npm xstate-interpreter`